SaikatGharami2001/foodmate-frontend/README.md

-🍽️ Food Mate – React + Zustand
+🍽️ Food Mate – React + Zustand + Tailwind

-A fast, responsive food-delivery UI inspired by Swiggy.
+A fast and responsive food-delivery UI inspired by Swiggy.
-This project focuses on component-driven UI, global state management, and clean React architecture.
+Built with React, Zustand, and Tailwind CSS for clean styling and smooth development.

 🚀 Features